 These are the leading stories in Pakistan's newspapers on Thursday.
 Reuters has not verified these stories and does not vouch for their accuracy.

--- Ten suspected militants were killed and two wounded in two separate U.S. drone attacks in the North Waziristan region on Wednesday.
+-- Fourteen people were killed in U.S. drone strikes at Ziarat village of North Waziristan tribal region on Wednesday.

 Trending On Reuters